AramSemerjyan/ugrid/README.md

 ## Implementation
 Just assign instance of `UGridFlowLayout` to your collection view's `collectionViewLayout` property and you're good to go.
 If you want to toggle between size

+#### Toggle between Layout Types
+There is two Layout Types: `less` or `more`

+With `less` type in one row there will be:
+* 4 small grid items
+* 2 middle grid items
+* 1 big grid item and there won't be any space for any other grid item

+With `more` type in one row there will be:
+* 6 small grid items
+* 3 middle grid items
+* 1 big grid item, but there will be a space for 4 small grid items or 1 middle item in the smae row

+Layout Types could be toggled by calling `setType(_:)` and passing spacific `Layout Type`

 #### Toggle between sizes
 Just call `toggleSize(forIndexPath:)` On `UGridFlowLayout` instance.
 Layout will automaticall toggle between small, middle and big sizes.